GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 *   Create and set up a Cloud Spanner instance.
 *   Deploy and configure Striim for performing data migration.
 *   Add custom functions to Striim for real-time data transformation.
-*   Create a Striim pipeline for loading data.
+*   Create a Striim pipeline for the initial loading of data.
 *   Create a Striim pipeline for continuous replication of data.

 ## Costs